-Virgin Mobile's Samsung Galaxy Reverb getting Android 4.1.2 Jelly Bean updateAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile's Samsung Galaxy Reverb getting Android 4.1.2 Jelly Bean updateAlex Wagner - Editorial Director of News and Content

 Ready for a nice Thursday surprise, Samsung Galaxy Reverb owners?
 It's been revealed that your trusty Android phone will begin receiving an update to Jelly Bean starting today, May 16, that'll bring the Galaxy Reverb up to Android 4.1.2.
 The new baseband version of the update is M950VPMD6.
 Neither Samsung nor Virgin Mobile have posted an actual changelog for the update, but Reverb owners should be getting Google Now, expandable notifications, smoother performance with Project Butter and all of the other goodies that a bump up to Jelly Bean brings.

 Samsung says that the Galaxy Reverb's Android 4.1.2 update is rolling out over the air, so owners may want to keep an eye out for an update notification in the coming days.
 Any Galaxy Reverb owners that aren't quite feeling up to the task of waiting for the 304.4MB OTA to hit them can try checking for it manually by going into the "About device" section of their phone's "Settings" menu.